Crispy Southern Buttermilk Onion Rings

 Top-down view of ingredients for a recipe, including buttermilk, sweet onions, oil, AP flour, onion powder, garlic powder, sweet paprika, cumin, cayenne, and kosher salt, all arranged separately in bowls or containers on a white surface.

-Substitutes: Red onions can be used for a sharper flavor.
+• Onions: Try using red onions for a sharper flavor.

 How to Make Crispy Southern Buttermilk Onion Rings